quantum-kite/kite/examples/README.md

+!!!
+Info

+    This file describes the contents of the `#!bash kite/examples`-folder.

 ## KITE Examples
 This folder contains various examples showing the functionalities of the KITE library.
 To execute an example, run